heremaps/pptk/docs/source/install.rst

 Building from source
 ----------------------------------------

+pptk source code is available on `GitHub <https://github.com/heremaps/pptk>`__

-We provide CMake scripts for automating most of the build process, but ask the user to manually prepare :ref:`dependencies <requirements>` and record their paths in the following CMake cache variables.
+Build is mostly automated via CMake scripts, but the user must manually prepare :ref:`dependencies <requirements>` and record their paths in the following CMake cache variables.

 * Numpy_INCLUDE_DIR